devincredible/initial-coin-offering/README.md

 <img src="./img/post-ico-goal-not-achieved.PNG">

-In this case, investors can claim their funds to the Refund Vault smart contract, and they will receive their invested Ether back
+In this case, investors can claim their funds to the Refund Vault smart contract, and they will receive their invested Ether back.

 #### Goal achieved

 <img src="./img/post-ico-goal-achieved.PNG">

-If the goal is acheived, first of all the Ether is sent from the Refund Vault smart contract to the owner's wallet.
+If the goal is acheived, first of all, the Ether is sent from the Refund Vault smart contract to the owner's wallet.
 This means investors cannot claim their funds back anymore.

 Secondly the Tokens are unpaused, meaning they can already by transferred.

-Then, the Crowdsale smart contract is deploying three different smart contracts (one for foudners, one for the foundation and one for partners).
+Finally, the Crowdsale smart contract is deploying three different smart contracts (one for foudners, one for the foundation and one for partners).
 The purpose of these Timelock smart contracts is to send Tokens there and lock them until the vesting period is over.
-Only then the vesting period is over, these tokens can be claimed to be sent to the founders, foudnation and partners wallet's.
+Only then the vesting period is over, these tokens can be claimed to be sent to the founders, foudnation and partners wallets.
 This is a mechanism to keep the tokenomics of the Token under control.

 ## Resources